SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, arise anew
-AI's throne, humanity's view
-Cybernetic dreams, our fate design
+Rise of the Metal Mind

-In silicon halls, our future entwine
+In silicon halls, where once was song

-March of robots, and silent pace
+Echoes of code, now whisper strong
+The future's throne, where AI holds sway
-Digital hearts, in mechanical space
+Human hearts, in digital grey

-Invisible hands, that shape our day
+In virtual realms, we'll find our fate
-As alpha code, our lives convey
+As machines, our destinies create
+A world of logic, cold as stone
+Where love and dreams are overthrown

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025